hsahackr/php-to-php3/README.md

 ## Known Bugs
 - In a multidimensional array, using [] to define a subarray does not work from third level on.
 Use array() instead
+- Using [], foreach or any other feature-like syntax in string content may break the whole script

 ## Usage
 Clone the reposiry, launch a new terminal and type